dcbau/FreeGrid/README.md

 #### Configure Audio Hardware
 - In the _Audio Device Status_ panel, you can select your audio input and output device, the samplerate and a custom channel assignment.
 This comes handy in case you want the input channels 1&2 for the measurements, but maybe input/output channel 7 for the feedback loop.
 - Channel Assignment:
-    - __Output Excitation__: During the measurements of HRIRs and the reference measurement, this is the channel where the measurement speaker is connected.
+    - __Output Excitation__: During the measurements of HRIRs and the center measurement, this is the channel where the measurement speaker is connected.
 During the measurement of the HPFC, this is for the headphone´s left channel.
     - __Output Excitation 2__: This channel is only used during the HPCF measurement, where it is for the headphone´s right channel.
     - __Output Feedback Loop__: This channel has to be directly connected to the __Input Feedback Loop__ channel.
 The excitation signal is played back on this channel, effectively recording a "dry" measurement which can be used for compensating the latency from the audio software.
 Depending on your audio hardware, you can use a digital audio channel (e.g. ADAT or AES/EBU) for more precision.
     - __Input Left Ear Mic__: Channel for the left in-ear microphone.
-During the reference measurement, connect the measurement microphone to this channel.
+During the center measurement, connect the measurement microphone to this channel.
     - __Input Right Ear Mic__: Channel for the right in-ear microphone.
     - __Input Feedback Loop__: See Output Feedback Loop.
 - Do not change the audio settings during a single measurement!
-If needed, you can change the channel configurations for HRIR, reference and HPCF measurements, but do not change the samplerate once you started.
+If needed, you can change the channel configurations for HRIR, center and HPCF measurements, but do not change the samplerate once you started.

 #### A) Calibration using Vive Trackers